OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-06.md

 ## Deuteronomy 6:16

-Do not put the Lord your God to the test as you did at Massah.
+Do not test the Lord your God, like you did at Massah.

 ## Deuteronomy 6:17